Sage-Bionetworks/sage-angular/README.md

 `directive|pipe|service|class|guard|interface|enum|module`.
 The option
 `--project <project>` specifies the project the artifact should be added to.

-For example, run this command to add a service to the feature `feature-x`:
+For example, run this command to add a service to the feature `feature-a`:

-    ng generate service --project sage-angular feature-x/feature-x
+    ng generate service --project sage-angular feature-a/feature-a

-Run this command to add a component to the feature `feature-x`:
+Run this command to add a component to the feature `feature-a`:

-    ng generate component --project sage-angular feature-x/feature-x
+    ng generate component --project sage-angular feature-a/feature-a

 > This library is configured to add the prefix `sage-` to the selector of
 > components generated via `ng generate component`.
 For example, the selector of
-> the component `feature-x` is `sage-feature-x` and this component will be
+> the component `feature-a` is `sage-feature-a` and this component will be
-> imported in an HTML document with `<sage-feature-x></sage-feature-x>`.
+> imported in an HTML document with `<sage-feature-a></sage-feature-a>`.

 The entry point file `public-api.ts` of the feature must include all the artifacts that are offered by the feature.
 The entry point file must be updated